 To create, view, or edit your model portfolios, click MODELS at the top of your screen.

 There are three sub-sections, Active Models, Draft Models, and Partner Store which we’ll discuss below.

 Creating New Models

 - Now, enter allocations by hand or import from a file.
 You also have the option of starting with an existing model by choosing Copy a Model.

 For models you currently use with clients, add them under the first section, Active Models.
 This way, they’re set up for immediate use with clients.

 Advisors use the Draft Models section for experimentation and testing.
 You can use this section to evaluate new ideas, see how portfolios would react under various stresses, or work on models over time before rolling them out with clients.

 Once you're ready to start actively using a Draft Model, click the 3 dot Actions Menu on the right to Move to Active.

 Using Model Portfolio Groups

 Models can be grouped, allowing you to easily sort and categorize them.
 To add a model to a group, click + ADD TAG and either select from a list of existing tags or click Create Tag to create a new group.

-You can share models with your team using the instructions here.
+You can share models with your team using these instructions!

 Using Model Portfolios with Your Clients

 Models can be easily copied to use with your clients, either as a new Proposed Portfolio or within an existing Portfolio.
 When creating a new account within a Current Portfolio or Proposed Portfolio, select "Add an Account" then "Funds, Stocks, and Other" account type, and finally select the option to Copy a Model.

 Clicking Copy a Model will allow you to either add one of your models as a sleeve by choosing ADD MODEL (see Building Blended Models) or COPY HOLDINGS of that model to use as a starting point for the client's account.

 Note: The option to Copy Holdings is only available when initially creating a new model portfolio or client account.